Particular/docs.particular.net/Content/NServiceBus/using-ravendb-in-nservicebus-connecting.md

 Which database is used?
 -----------------------

 After connecting to a RavenDB server, decide which actual database to use.
 Unless NServiceBus finds a default database specified in the connection string, NServiceBus uses the endpoint name as the database name.
-So if your endpoint is named “MyServer”, the database name is
+So if your endpoint is named "MyServer", the database name is
-“MyServer”.
+"MyServer".
 Each endpoint has a separate database unless you explicitly override it using the connection string.
-RavenDB automatically creates the database if it doesn’t already exist.
+RavenDB automatically creates the database if it doesn't already exist.

 Read a detailed explanation of the [endpoint name concept](convention-over-configuration) and a [FAQ entry](how-to-specify-your-input-queue-name.md).